RaulPPelaez/UAMMD/README.md

 Finally there is a Driver that puts them all together and controls the flow of the simulation.

-**The simulation construction is performed in Driver/SimulationConfig.cpp.
-Where the integrator, interactors and measurables are created and the initial conditions and parameters are set.
-This is the "input" of UAMMD.**
+**The UAMMD input is set when compiling using: make INPUT_FILE=myinput.cpp**

+The default input is Driver/SimulationConfig.cpp.
+Any file containing at least the definition of the constructor of the class "SimulationConfig" is considered an input file.
+See the wiki/Input-File for more info!

 You can specify a different input file implementing the simulation configuration when compiling by:

 ``` $make INPUT_FILE=my_input.cpp ```

-INPUT_FILE will be Driver/SimulationConfig.cpp by default.

 # Currently Implemented

+See the wiki page for each interactor for more info and instructions!

 -----------------------
 **Interactors:**

 	1.Pair Forces: Implements hash (Morton hash) sort neighbour cell list construction algorithm to evaluate pair forces given some short range potential function, LJ i.e. Ultra fast
-	2.Bonded forces: Allows to join pairs of particles via springs (Instructions in BondedForces.h)
+	2.Bonded forces: Allows to join pairs of particles via bonds (i.e a harmonic spring) (Instructions in BondedForces.h)
 	3.Three body angle bonded forces: Allows to join triples of particles via angle springs (Instructions in BondedForces.h)
-    4.NBody forces: All particles interact with every other via some potential.
+    4.NBody forces: All particles interact with every other via some force.
 	5.External forces: A custom force function that will be applied to each particle individually.
 	6.Pair Forces DPD: A thermostat that uses the Pair Forces module to compute the interactions between particles as given by dissipative particle dynamics.